telerik/blazor-docs/knowledge-base/grid-row-selection-in-column-template.md

 When using the [Grid Column Template]({%slug grid-templates-column%}) and you want to stop the selection from being triggered when the user clicks in it, you should add the `@onclick:stopPropagation` directive to the element.

->caption Prevent row selection from happening when the user clicks inside a template
+>caption Prevent row selection when the user clicks inside a template

 ````CSHTML
 <select @bind=@SelectionMode>